 This is a plane which made history thirty nine years ago.
 The old Vickers Vimy?

-This is a plane which made history thirty nine years ago.
+Background: This is a plane which made history thirty nine years ago.
 The old Vickers Vimy bomber in which Australian pioneers Sir Ross and Sir Keith Smith made the first flight ever from England to Australia.
 Looking somewhat ungainly by modern standards, the old plane is given an honoured resting place at Adelaide airport.
 Adelaide was the home city of the famous Smith Brothers, and now the Vickers Vimy serves as a memorial to them and their crew.
 Ten thousand people gather near a glads display hangar for the official opening of the memorial.